 The compromise is to consider the notes or SAFEs as new money.
 In our case above, there would be $2.5MM of new money for a post money valuation of $10.5MM.
 The price per share for the new investors is then calculated using that new percentage of ownership, and the price for noteholders without valuation caps is determined from that price per share.

-Shoobx’s Next Round Planner and Exit Scenarios currently use the Common Stock Dilutive method.
+Shoobx’s Next Round Planner and Exit Scenarios allow you to pick which method to use.
 Log in today to model your company’s next round or explore the returns and your investors would see in a potential future exit.